 Many of these types of misconceptions have permeated throughout the music world for decades.
 Both Kurt Cobain’s surviving widow Courtney Love, along with Elliott Smith’s former girlfriend Jennifer Chiba, have been the victims of several conspiracy claims alleging that they murdered their former lovers.

 “We’re human beings.
 This is real life.
 We’re not characters in some film.
 I lost my husband.
 My children lost their father,” Vicky Cornell elaborated.
 “We’re in a lot of pain, and we have to deal with these people coming after us.
 If the autopsy report was thorough, I believe some of this could have been avoided.”

-The late Cornell had suffered with agoraphobia, panic disorder, depression and with numerous drug and alcohol addictions throughout his life.
+The late Cornell had suffered from agoraphobia, panic disorder, depression and numerous drug and alcohol addictions throughout his life.
 He eventually quit smoking and drinking around 2005, even stating that Soundgarden going dry had made a positive impact on the band.

 As the frontman for the influential grunge outfit Soundgarden, Cornell was an important figure for many in the alternative rock music scene during the 1990’s.
 Due to his role in the band, a few remaining members have left its future up in the air.

 “We’re just still taking our time and giving ourselves space to process everything,” the band’s drummer Matt Cameron told the PRP.
 “We would certainly love to try to continue to do something, figure out something to do together.”